Students and Alumni

 Surya Nagaraja works in the Monje lab

-I received a B.S. in Biological Sciences from the University of Notre Dame in 2015.
-During my time at Notre Dame I worked in Dr. David Hyde's lab, which studies retinal regeneration in zebrafish.
+During my time at Notre Dame, I worked in Dr. David Hyde's lab, which studies retinal regeneration in zebrafish.
 My project examined the increase in rod precursor cells (the cells that give rise to rod photoreceptors) following dark adaptation.
 At Stanford, I am interested in investigating cell fate determination and differentiation during skin development.
 Understanding of these processes will aid in the creation of cells safe for patient use in new regenerative medicine therapies.

 Samantha Piekos works in the Oro lab

-I received my B.S in Molecular Cell and Developmental Biology and a minor in Biomedical Research from UCLA in 2015.
-As an undergraduate I conducted research on X chromosome reactivation in the context of somatic cell reprogramming in the laboratory of Dr. Kathrin Plath in the Department of Biological Chemistry.
+As an undergraduate, I conducted research on X chromosome reactivation in the context of somatic cell reprogramming in the laboratory of Dr. Kathrin Plath in the Department of Biological Chemistry.
 I have lived in California my whole life and I love enjoying the nice weather by relaxing outside, dancing traditional hula, and trying new cuisines.

 Bahareh Haddad Derafshi